saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 ```

 Existing e2e tests will ensure the addition of the egress proxy feature does not break existing functionality.
+We will add a few test cases to explicitly check the state of proxy settings on the Windows node.
 When we release a community offering with this feature, we will add a similar CI job using a cluster-wide proxy on OKD.
-QE may want to cover all platforms though when validating this feature.
+QE may want to cover all platforms when validating this feature.

 ### Release Plan / Graduation Criteria

-The feature associated with this enhacement is targeted to land in the offical Red Hat operator version of WMCO 9.0.0
+The feature associated with this enhancement is targeted to land in the offical Red Hat operator version of WMCO 9.0.0
 within OpenShift 4.14 timeframe.
 The normal WMCO release process will be followed as the functionality described in this
 enhancement is integrated into the product.